Iowa State Cyclones men's basketball: Wayne Morgan & Greg McDermott era (2003–2010)

-Morgan was replaced by Greg McDermott, who previously coached at Northern Iowa.
+To replace Morgan, Iowa State hired Greg McDermott, who previously coached at Northern Iowa.
 During McDermott's tenure, he recruited Craig Brackins, Michael Taylor, Justin Hamilton, Diante Garrett and Wes Johnson, all of whom would eventually play in the NBA.
 In 2010, McDermott resigned to accept the head coaching position at Creighton.
 From 2006 to 2010 Greg McDermott recorded a won lost record of 59–68 with no NCAA appearances.
 He was replaced by Fred Hoiberg.